URCF/urcf_workshops/_sources/python_programming/06-cond.md

     print(day[7])
 ```

-Ah, from this we can see that on weekdays, there's always more than 5000 cars passing from 7 to 8am, and on weekends always less.
+Ah, from this we can see that  (the middle five days), there's always more than 5000 cars passing from 7 to 8am, and on weekends (the first and last two days) always less.
 Let's try using that as our conditional.

 To make the plot clearer, we can use the `color` parameter in `plt.plot()` to specify what color each line should be.
 We'll use a loop with an `if` statement to check each day's 7am traffic and plot it in a different color depending on whether it's a weekday or weekend: